 [Reprinted from The Richmond Police Station Newsletter of October 31, 2013.
 To be added to the station's mailing list, email email@example.com.]

 CAPTAIN SHARON FERRIGNO’S MESSAGE

-Our next Community meeting will be held on Tuesday, September 17, 2013 at 6pm.
+Our next Community meeting will be held on Tuesday, November 19, 2013 at 6pm.
 It will be in the Community Room, here at Richmond Station, 461 6th Ave.

-Between 09/08/13, 11pm and 09/09/13, 7:30am on the 400 block of Arguello, a suspect entered a multi-unit garage and took two bikes.
+Between 10/26/13, 6pm and 10/27/13, 5pm on the 2000 block of Post St, a suspect gained entry into a maintenance office and took a TV, tools, 6 walkie talkie radios and cell phones.
 There were no signs of forced entry.

-Between 09/11/13, 9:30pm and 09/12/13, 7:15am, on the 100 block of 20th Ave, a suspect entered a garage by unknown means and took a bike.
+Between 10/27/13, 8pm and 10/28/13, 7:30am on the unit block of Lupine, a suspect entered a side gate by removing it off if it’s hinges.
+The suspect then entered a garage and took a bike.

 On 10/28/13, two suspects entered a vacant home under construction on the 2300 block of Lake and took tools.
 Video showed two white males entering between 3:35am and 4:15am with flashlights.